 Hailing from Brooklyn, NY, Tobias grew up on the East Coast.
 He loves shoes and considers himself an avid sneaker collector.
 He also enjoys staying fit and riding his bike along Chicago’s beautiful lakefront.

 Christina Roman PhD | Pronouns She/Her

-Program Manager for Diversity and Inclsuion
+Program Manager for Diversity, Equity, and Inclusion

 Christina comes to the Office of Diversity and Inclusion by way of the Biochemistry and Molecular Biophysics PhD program here at the University of Chicago.
 Before coming to Chicago for graduate school, she studied biochemistry at Stony Brook University in her home state of New York.
 During her time as a graduate student Christina led numerous diversity and inclusion organizations such as GRIT, SACNAS and the BSD Diversity Committee.
 Now as an administrator working along side students, staff, and faculty, Christina seeks to bridge the gaps in understanding and bring the community together using our shared goals and values.
 Her primary responsibilities include: supporting the development of a new faculty hiring approach to help diversify the biological sciences departments as well as working closely with the office of graduate and postdoctoral affairs to support student recruitment and engagement.